-The fellow’s experience in our program is rooted in comprehensive clinical training and development of teaching skills, particularly over the first 18 months (for dual boards eligibility). of fellowship.
+The fellow’s experience in our program is rooted in comprehensive inpatient and outpatient clinical training and development of teaching skills, particularly during fulltime rotations over the course of 12 months (for single-boards eligibility) or 18 months (for dual-boards eligibility).

 Each fellow participates in a scholarly project with research training available in laboratory based, translational, clinical and epidemiologic arenas.